movementlabsxyz/MIP/README.md

 MIPs can be updated.
 PRs that update a MIP should state so in the PR title via `[Update] .... `.

 ## Status Terms

 An MIP is proposed through a PR.
 Each MIP-introducing PR should have a status in the name in the form `[Status] ...`.

 An MIP/MG should at all times have one of the following statuses:

 - **Draft** - (set by author) An MIP/MG that is open for consideration.
 (It does not yet hold an MIP/MG number)
 - **Review** - (set by author) The MIP/MG is under peer review.
 The MIP should receive an **MIP number**, according to the rules described in the [Files and numbering](#files-and-numbering) section.
 At this point the editor should be involved to ensure the MIP adheres to the guidelines.

 >[!Note]
 > In case the editors are not available for an unacceptable long period of time, a reviewer should assume the role of the editor interim.

 After acceptance the MIP is merged into `main` and the branch should be deleted.

-Addtionally, the following statuses are used for MIPs that are not actively being worked on:
+Additionally, the following statuses are used for MIPs that are not actively being worked on:

 - **Stagnant** - an MIP that has not been updated for 6 months.
 - **Withdrawn** - an MIP that has not been withdrawn.

 Finally, MIPs can also be updated

 - **Update** - (set by author) An MIP is being updated.
 The titel should list the MIP number, e.g. `[Update] MIP-0 ...`.